 It’s been a while since I’ve done one of these; book reviews, I mean.
 After my attempt to become more loyal to paperbacks and hardcovers, I admittedly let go of that ambition not long after.
-Everything I Know About Love was the book that ignited my desire to read again, but it all came crumbling down when the following book I picked up before my trip to NYC bored me to death.
+Everything I Know About Love was the book that ignited my desire to read again, but it all came crumbling down when the book I picked up before my trip to NYC bored me to death.
 It was never-ending (although it really wasn’t that long), repetitive and I lowkey hated the idea of picking it up ever again.
 Okay, maybe that’s a slight exaggeration, but let’s just say it’s been sat on a bookshelf in my bedroom, and only sees the light of day when I’m dusting off.

 As someone who’s not the most avid of readers, I rely an awful lot on fellow bloggers like Chloe Plumstead and Michelle Chai for book recommendations and reviews.
-I don’t really scheme through too many details of books I intend to read because I enjoy not knowing too much about the tales in it; I find that there’s a thrill in flipping through the pages blindly.
+I don’t really scheme through too many details of books I intend to read because I enjoy not knowing too much about the tales in them; I find that there’s a thrill in flipping through the pages blindly.

-Other times, I embrace my Amazon suggestions and pretend the book chose me, but perhaps my subconscious is just judging the books by their cover essentially.
+Other times, I embrace my Amazon suggestions and pretend the book chose me, but perhaps my subconscious is just judging the books by their cover.
 With most things you judge by instinct or visual, you’re bound to end up with a hit or miss, but let me just tell you the next book I added to my collection, was definitely the right one.

 Once I finished taking in its last words, I felt hungry to have another book in my hand because I knew I’d miss the feeling.
 With all that’s been going on in the past few crazy weeks, I find that this is the perfect time to find solace in a couple hundred pages, if not for the welcome distraction, then to explore a new world and possibly learn new things.
 It’s the perfect time to pick up a book, and I’ve already clocked my next pick.